uvasrg/uvasrg.github.io/src/content/post/indistinguishability2026.md

 tags = ["LLM", "memorization", "David Evans", "Ruixuan Liu", "Li Xiong"]
 +++

-Ruixuan Liu has made an interactive demo of our work on measuring extraction risk in LLMs:
+Ruixuan Liu has made an <a href="https://rachelxuan11.github.io/Inextractability/">interactive demo of our work on measuring extraction risk</a> in LLMs:
 <center>

- <a href="https://rachelxuan11.github.io/Inextractability/"><b>Beyond Indistinguishability: Measuring Extraction Risk in LLM APIs</b></a><br>

 <a href="https://rachelxuan11.github.io/Inextractability/"><img src="/images/extractiondemo.png" width=70%></img></a>
 </center>

 Ruixuan will present the paper at IEEE Security and Privacy: